-In addition to receiving cash contributions, the Foundation receives in-kind contributions of stock gifts, auction items and equipment for the Foundation from various donors.
-It is the policy of the Foundation to record the estimated fair value of certain in-kind donations as an expense or asset in its financial statements, and similarly increase contribution revenue by a like amount.
+In addition to receiving cash contributions, the Foundation receives contributions of auction items and equipment for the Foundation from various donors.
+It is the policy of the Foundation to record the estimated fair value of certain contributed nonfinancial assets donations as an expense or asset in its financial statements, and similarly increase contribution revenue by a like amount.